Review Your Search Results

 Save Your Results

-The combination of variant count and gene count can tell you a lot about your search scope.
-Many variants in few genes suggests a focused search, while many variants across many genes indicates a broader exploration that might benefit from additional filtering.
+Many variants in few genes suggests a focused search.
+Many variants across many genes indicates broader exploration that might benefit from additional filtering.